 Finally, it is important to remember that MA enrollees make up only one-third of all Medicare beneficiaries.
 The majority of beneficiaries, who are in traditional Medicare, should not be left out of an expansion of telehealth services.
 Policymakers should ensure that any potential benefits and improvements are also available to them.

-Claire Noel-Miller is a senior strategic policy adviser for the AARP Public Policy Institute.
-Her work focuses on Medicare and healthcare quality.
-She also provides expertise in quantitative research methods applied to a variety of other health policy issues affecting older adults.
+Claire Noel-Miller is a senior strategic policy advisor at the AARP Public Policy Institute.
+Her areas of expertise include traditional Medicare, Medicare Advantage and quantitative research methods applied to health policy issues.
+Read her full biography.